Midul123/seljkfcq-Week-13-Group-Project/.github/ISSUE_TEMPLATE/issue_template.md

 As a (user), I want to be able to (do something), so that I can (reason).

 # Time Estimation
-Time: S / M / L
+Size: S / M / L

 Priority: P0 / P1 / P2